-- 9.3.1 The dealing office of the ACD is open from 9:00am until 5:00pm (London time) each Dealing Day during which the ACD may receive requests for the buying and selling and switching of Shares. - 9.3.2 Shares may be purchased by sending a completed application form or clear written instructions to the Administrator by post to its address (as set out in Annexure 7) or by obtaining an application form by telephoning the ACD's customer enquiry line on 0333 300 0375 or by electronic communication as set out in paragraph 9.15.
-The ACD has the right to establish facilities for recording telephone calls made or received on these telephone lines. - 9.3.3 A contract note giving details of the Shares purchased will be issued no later than the next Business Day after the Dealing Day on which an application to purchase Shares is implemented by the ACD.
-Payment in full should be made not later than the fourth Business Day after the date of purchase, and the ACD reserves the right to require payment in advance.
-During an Initial Offer Period, the ACD may require cash settlement before arranging for the issue of Shares. - 9.3.4 An annual statement made up to 5 April will be issued to Shareholders.
+- 9.3.1 The dealing office of the ACD is open from 9:00am until 5:00pm (London time) each Business Day during which the ACD may receive requests for the buying and selling and switching of Shares. - 9.3.2 Shares may be purchased by sending a completed application form or clear written instructions to Thesis Unit Trust Management Limited at the dealing office of the Administrator by post to its address (as set out in Annexure 7) or by obtaining an application form by telephoning the ACD's customer enquiry line on 0330 300 0375 or by electronic communication as set out in paragraph 9.15.
+The ACD has the right to establish facilities for recording telephone calls made or received on these telephone lines. - 9.3.3 A contract note giving details of the Shares purchased will be issued no later than the next Business Day after the Business Day on which an application to purchase Shares is received and instrumented by the ACD.
+Payment in full should be made not later than the fourth Business Day after the date of purchase, and the ACD reserves the right to require payment in advance. - 9.3.4 An annual statement made up to 5 April will be issued to Shareholders.
 This will detail the Shareholder's current holding, transactions during the year, and income paid.
-Interim statements are available on request.
+Interim statements are available on request. - 9.3.5 Investors buy and redeem Shares through the ACD who nets them to reduce the number of Shares issued or cancelled by the Company.
+When carrying out deals in Shares, the ACD acts as principal but does not profit from this activity.